prod3v3loper/python-mac-app/.github/CONTRIBUTING.md

 Most of the time, when webpack does not work correctly, it might be a configuration issue.

-If you are still having difficulty after looking over your configuration carefully, please post a question to [StackOverflow with the docker tag](http://stackoverflow.com/tags/python-mac-app).
+If you are still having difficulty after looking over your configuration carefully, please post a question to [StackOverflow with the python tag](http://stackoverflow.com/tags/python-mac-app).
 This way you help others to help you.

 > You should also have Google search and other plattforms included.